Inclusion, Diversity, Equity, and Accountability (IDEA)

 For more about our K-12 student and teacher opportunities and our workforce relationships, visit Broadening Participation.

-For more information on DEI at LLNL or our Equal Employment Opportunity Policy, or to schedule an appointment to review our Affirmative Action Plan (available at 7000 East Ave, Livermore, CA. 94550) during regular business hours, please contact the Director of Diversity, Equity, and Inclusion Office at baylis3 [at] llnl.govtarget="_blank".
+For more information on IDEA at LLNL or our Equal Employment Opportunity Policy, or to schedule an appointment to review our Affirmative Action Plan (available at 7000 East Ave, Livermore, CA. 94550) during regular business hours, please contact the Office of Inclusion, Diversity, Equity, and Accountability Office at idea [at] llnl.gov (idea[at]llnl[dot]gov).

 We offer opportunities in a variety of fields, not just science and technology.
-We are home to a diverse staff of professionals that include administrators, researchers, creatives, suppy chain staff, health services workers, and more.
-Visit our Careers Areas page to learn more about the different career paths we offer and find the one the speaks to you.
+We are home to a diverse staff of professionals that includes administrators, researchers, creatives, supply chain staff, health services workers, and more.